ksudhir007/mizu/docs/index.md

 Debug and troubleshoot your microservices with an open source tool that enables you to view the complete API traffic inside of your Kubernetes cluster.

-Think TCPDump and Chrome Dev Tools combined to see what’s going on inside your Kubernetes cluster.
+Think TCPDump and Chrome Dev Tools combined.

 ## Key Features